nham/wabbo/blog/2014/01sep_8_queens.md

+---
-# Solving the 8 queens problem from scratch
+title: Solving the 8 queens problem from scratch
+---

 I recently read a highly-upvoted comment on Reddit expressing exasperation that someone hiring for a software development role would ask a candidate to solve the 8 Queens problem on a whiteboard during an interview.
 Quoth the redditor: